Christmas is returning for only the second time at The Wizarding World of Harry Potter!

 - The best viewing spot is by the Frog Choir performance stage, closest to the Hogwarts/Hogsmeade directional sign pole, and it’s first come, first serve.
 That’s right – there are no front-of-line or VIP viewing areas, sadly (or not so sadly, as your individual taste may be).

 - Not interested in the projection-mapping show?
 You should definitely take advantage of the occasion and use the lower-than-normal crowds at all the rest of Hogsmeade to hop (more) quickly on Harry Potter and the Forbidden Journey.
-(Please note that Flight of the Hippogriff doesn’t operate during The Magic of Christmas at Hogwarts Castle, so you’ll need to add an extra five minutes onto the posted wait time.)
+(Please note that Flight of the Hippogriff doesn’t operate during The Magic of Christmas at Hogwarts Castle showings, so you’ll need to add an extra seven minutes onto the posted wait time.)